Automattic/wp-calypso/apps/README.md

 # Apps

-This directory exists to hold a variety of projects that we do not use directly in Calypso and publish as independent outputs or packages.
+This directory exists to hold a variety of projects that can produce independent, binary-like outputs deployed elsewhere.
+Typically not published to NPM or build on `npm start`

-For packages that are used also in Calypso, see [`/packages`](../packages)
+For packages that we might publish as NPM packages, see [`/packages`](../packages).

 ## Adding a new app?